Bikatr7/CS2020ClassCode/readme.md

 - **Semester:** Spring 2022

 ## Description
 This repository contains the coursework for CS 2020 at the University of Colorado Colorado Springs, developed during the Spring 2022 semester.
-The project is implemented in R, but formatted in PDFs.
+With all code implemented in R, but formatted in PDFs.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for details.